-- Approve- Approves the plan file and moves it to the next step. - Reject Rejects the plan file and moves it back to the prior step for more work. - Deny request-Aborts the plan file in the process.
+- Approve- Approves the plan file and moves it to the next step. - Reject Rejects the plan file and moves it back to a prior step for more work.
+The specific step it is returned to depends on the rejection behavior configured for the step. - Deny request-Aborts the plan file in the process.
 This option only applies to on-demand processes, and only if Allow reviewers to abort the plan file process is enabled for the step.